Monarch Pass: Weather station

-An automated weather station (AWOS), provided by the Federal Aviation Administration, is located atop Monarch Pass, broadcasting at 124.175 MHz, providing pilots of small aircraft access to real-time weather conditions near the summit.
-The high terrain and frequent storms, however, make this route problematic for light aircraft; the pass is steep and narrow, especially when approached from the east, with a sharp turn required at the summit.
+The Federal Aviation Administration installed an automated weather station (AWOS) atop Monarch Pass, broadcasting at 124.175 MHz.
+It provides pilots of small aircraft access to real-time weather conditions near the summit.

 Aircraft accidents in the vicinity of Monarch Pass are frequent.
-Many Colorado pilots suggest that small aircraft avoid Monarch and, whenever possible, make use of the lower, flatter Marshall Pass just a few miles to the south.
+The high terrain and frequent storms make this route difficult for light aircraft; the pass is steep and narrow, especially when approached from the east, with a sharp turn required at the summit.
+Many Colorado pilots therefore advise small aircraft to avoid Monarch in favor of the lower, flatter Marshall Pass just a few miles to the south.

 On February 17, 2016 at 7:36 p.m. the weather station recorded a wind gust from the west of 148 mph, the highest official gust recorded to date in the state of Colorado by the National Weather Service (NWS).
-The 148 mph gust broke the previous record of 147 mph from January 25, 1971 recorded by the Center for Atmospheric Research (NCAR).
-Both measures confirmed by the Colorado Division of Aeronautics as well as the NWS office in Pueblo, Colorado.
+It broke the previous record of 147 mph from January 25, 1971 recorded by the Center for Atmospheric Research (NCAR).
+These measurements were confirmed by the Colorado Division of Aeronautics and the NWS office in Pueblo, Colorado.

+Climate

+Porphyry Creek SNOTEL is a weather station near the summit of Monarch Pass.